The Dodder Greenway

 The works were tendered in Sep 2020 but appointment was delayed due to national restrictions in place earlier this year.

-Work commenced in June 2021 and are due to be completed in March 2022
+Work commenced in June 2021 and were completed early in April 2022

 Phase 4 – Springfield Avenue